 Even if the accident was caused by a friend or member of your family, such as a child injured in a car driven by a parent, then a claim can still be made.
 This is not as awful as it sounds, as the claim would be dealt with by the driver's insurance company.

 When third party liability is established, your solicitor will have to prove the value of your claim by obtaining independent medical evidence to substantiate the nature and extent of your injuries and the effect they will have on you in the future.
 They will also need to gather information about your financial losses and expenses.

 Why should I choose The Claim Solicitors?

-The Claim Solicitors are one of the UK's leading personal injury solicitor firms in the UK.
+The Claim Solicitors are one of the UK's leading personal injury firms in the UK.
 We have dealt with compensation claims for people who have been injured in a variety of circumstances.
 We recognise that the practice of law is a people orientated enterprise and that our approach should be friendly but efficient.
 We also appreciate that our success depends upon the success of our clients and upon the expertise and approachability of our partners and staff.

 What can I claim for?

 Compensation sums depend on the nature and extent of your injuries and losses.
 If your case is successful you will usually receive compensation for your pain and suffering and any financial loss, which may include loss of earnings, damaged clothing, medical bills and travel expenses.